rshsm/Impact-of-Lifestyle-on-PCas-from-Knowledge-Graph-to-Chatbot/Readme.md

 [Link to Chatbot](http://sysbio.org.cn:5000/Pca/chatbot)

-**Background:** Personal lifestyle is an important cause of prostate cancer (PCa), hence establishing a corresponding knowledge graph (KG) is a convenient way for preventing and assessing risks.
-However, currently, there exists no work on the construction and application of this kind of KG.
+**Background:** Personal lifestyle is an important cause of prostate cancer (PCa), hence establishing a corresponding knowledge graph and chatbot is a convenient way for preventing and assessing risks.
+A chatbot based on knowledge graph of PCa-associated lifestyles will be helpful to the prostate cancer management, then save health care resources in the aging society.

-**Objective:** In this paper, we established a KG based on PCa-associated lifestyles, called PCalfst_KG, which extracts knowledge from the existing Knowledge Base (KB).
-Then we visualized it and designed a chatbot based on a dialogue system whose responses come from PCalfst_KG.

-**Methods:** From the existing KB, we define entities based on the items and corresponding relationships based on the primary key and foreign key.
-We establish the PCalfst_KG by importing the triples into the Neo4j server.
-The visualization is based on node.js and d3.js technology.
-The dialogue system uses the Flask framework to determine the classification of questions through entity recognition and relationship extraction and later uses the query template to search the answers from the PCalfst_KG.

-**Results:** The PCalfst_KG contains 11 types of entities and 14 types of relationships, the total number of nodes and links is 21546 and 66493, respectively.
+**Results:** Based on our established knowledge base, we define entities and corresponding relationships to construct the PCa-associated lifestyles knowledge graph for visualization by importing the triples into the Neo4j graph server.
+The dialogue system uses the Flask framework to determine the classification of questions through entity recognition and relationship extraction and later uses the query template to search the answers from the PCa-associated lifestyles knowledge graph.
+The PCa-associated lifestyles knowledge graph contains 11 types of entities and 14 types of relationships, the total number of nodes and links is 21546 and 66493, respectively.
 Also, the entity “Lifestyle”, “Paper”, “Baseline” and “Outcome” contain multiple attributes.
-The established chatbot can answer 12 basic questions and predict the probability of a certain lifestyle resulting in a certain PCa.
+The established chatbot can answer 12 types of basic questions and predict the probability of a certain lifestyle resulting in a certain PCa.
+The chatbot is available at http://sysbio.org.cn:5000/Pca/chatbot.

-**Conclusions:** The lifestyle-associated KB is transformed into a professional KG and conveniently visualized.
-We have initially constructed a chatbot based on PCalfst_KG to help researchers or physicians learn more about PCa interactively.
+**Conclusion:** A chatbot based on PCa-associated lifestyles knowledge graph was constructed to help researchers, physicians or patients learn more about PCa lifestyle management interactively

 # Set-up